-As the Foundation Degree in Business, Enterprise & Management is a Higher Education qualification, you will be expected to demonstrate a certain level of independence in your learning.
+As a Business Enterprise & Management course is a Higher Education qualification, you will be expected to demonstrate a certain level of independence in your learning.
 Making a thorough set of notes during lectures and seminars, while carrying out additional reading can provide an excellent base for your assignment tasks.